-- 1.39 The main features of field-scale solar PV installations include: - Panels are dark in colour as a result of their non-reflective coating to maximise absorption of light.
+- 1.38 The main features of field-scale solar PV installations include: - Panels are dark in colour as a result of their non-reflective coating to maximise absorption of light.
+Panels may however, appear paler in colour dependent on light conditions and type of panel.
+Panel surrounds and electric cable coverings may also reflect more light.
 They have been likened to polytunnels, silage bales wrapped in black plastic, or standing water (i.e. reservoirs or lakes) when viewed from a distance.
 Panels may also be seen from behind (back of the panels) or from the side (down the rows of frames) which strongly influences how they are perceived. - Panels are encased in an aluminium frame, supported by aluminium or steel stands mounted and secured either on premoulded concrete block 'anchors', or foundations.
 Some developments contain panels that can be manually rotated and/or tilted several times a year to enable the arrays to track the sun.
 The technology does exist to allow for automatic tracking, although this is rarer. - Panels are held at a fixed angle between 20-40 degrees from the horizontal, facing south to maximise absorption of energy from the sun - Arrays are sited in rows with intervening gaps between them for access and to ensure that the individual panels are not in the shade of another panel.
 The actual arrangement of the arrays within the landscape varies from scheme to scheme (i.e. regular layouts versus more varied and irregular, depending on the site situation).
 Generally though, the layout of solar arrays is regular.